 Some Usual Triggers and Reactions

-Sounds related to eating: The sound of someone chewing is the hardest for me to handle.
+- Sounds related to eating: The sound of someone chewing is the hardest for me to handle.
 Add the sound of cutlery, stirring, whipping, pouring, and slurping etc. to this list.
-To movie makers: You do not need to be so authentic when it comes to characters eating on screen.
+Note to movie makers: You do not need to be so ‘realistic’ when it comes to characters eating on screen.
+Many a times I have skipped a scene because of this but in a cinema hall, I don’t have that liberty.

-Other sounds related to people: Sniffing, yawning, snoring, burping, farting, grinding teeth, heavy breathing, gargling, spitting.
+- Other sounds related to people: Sniffing, yawning, snoring, burping, farting, grinding teeth, heavy breathing, gargling, spitting – when they are repetitive.

-Repetitive sounds: ~ Add any repetitive sound here. ~ Related: Looking at repetitive patterns drives me crazy.
+- Repetitive sounds: ~ Add any repetitive sound here. ~ Related: Looking at repetitive patterns, shapes, objects drives me crazy.

-Dogs barking: I have nothing against dogs but when they constantly bark, I can’t handle it — even when there is one dog barking in distance.
+- Dogs barking: I have nothing against dogs.
+I like them.
+But when they constantly bark, I can’t handle it — even when there is one dog barking in distance.

 The most common reactions to a trigger sound are anger, rage, disgust, and discomfort.
 These sounds also cause anxiety, nervousness, sweating, and increased heartbeats.